 Here follows an example on how to set and display flags, using the test file Asko_33022.txt.
 A zoom in on the first days on the Oxygen parameter from this file:

 The data from March 15th - March 16th has a 0 flag and from the 17th the data is flagged with 1 in the original data file.
-All data is now displayed as black size 6.
+All data is now displayed as black, size 6.
 To distinguish the data marked with 0, choose another color and size in the banners, for example “red” and “10”:

 Now say we want to mark the data with the 0 flag as “bad”, to flag this data with 4.
 Go to the Select data to flag tab and select all data from March 15th to March 16th.
 To do this, click Mark from, move the cursor in the plot and click at the desired starting time: